Education in Catalan: Balearic Islands

 The linguistic school model in force in the Balearic Islands closely follows that of Catalonia, although the presence of Castillian there as a vehicular language is slightly more significant.

 The Valencian Community

 In Valencia, the teaching in Catalan started in 1983 with the Act of Use and Teaching of Valencian.
-It is based on a different model, known as “double line”, where parents can choose, as the vehicular language, between Catalan and Spanish, or mixed programs.
+It is based on a different model, known as “double line”, where parents can choose, as the vehicular language, between Catalan and Spanish, or mixed programmes.
 However, the administration has, very often, offered vacancies for the teaching in Catalan that fail to meet the strong demand.
-With the Decree of Plurilingualism in 2017, the Valencian Government tries for the first time to overcome the segregated model, so that each school offers a unique linguistic model.
-Initially, 54% of the institutions in the concerted public network chose Catalan as the vehicular language; 30%, the mixed programs; and 13%, Castillian.
+With the Decree of Plurilingualism in 2017, the Valencian Government tried for the first time to overcome the segregated model, so that each school offers a unique linguistic model.
+Initially, 54% of the institutions in the concerted public network chose Catalan as the vehicular language; 30%, the mixed programmes; and 13%, Castilian.
 Nevertheless, the Superior Court of Justice of the Valencian Community revoked the decree in the same year.